 Rose Scott is a Southeast regional Emmy award winning journalist and host of the news program “Closer Look” on Atlanta’s NPR station, WABE.
 With over two decades of reporting experience in Atlanta, Scott leads her team in subjects centered around the topics of affordable housing, domestic violence, HIV/AIDS, and immigration and criminal justice reform.
 Scott is the recipient of an Edward R. Murrow Award, Atlanta Association of Black Journalists award, numerous Georgia Association of Broadcaster awards, numerous Georgia Associated Press awards, and a winner of the Girls Inc. Strong, Smart & Bold Award.

 Soul Food Cypher is a non-profit organization that utilizes freestyle rap and lyricism to transform both individuals and communities.
 SFC showcases freestyle rap as legitimate artform and provides a positive, safe, and nurturing environment for Atlanta’s lyricists every 4th Sunday during their flagship event “One Hundred”.
 During the Night of Ideas, SFC will bring together Atlanta’s best Freestyle Rappers for mind-blowing lyrical demonstrations and an unforgettable evening.
-This performance includes WordPlay, where SFC emcees improvise based on words that flash on the screen.
-Also included is NiceBars, where SFC reverses the concept of a rap battle as emcees roam the crowd and give compliments to audience members to ensure everyone in the building leaves with a smile on their face.
+Learn more about their performances during the Night of ideas.

 Maboula Soumahoro is a French scholar, Afro-feminist, and associate professor in the English department at the University of Tours in Tours, France, where she specializes in studies on the Afro-American diaspora.
 She has contributed to the French committee on the history of slavery and launched the French version of Black History Month in 2012.
 Soumahoro has published several texts, most notably a paper on Rastafarianism and “Le triangle et l’hexagone” (EN: The Triangle and the Hexagon), speaking from her personal experiences as a Black French Muslim.
 It was translated into English by Dr. Kaiama L. Glover as “Black Is the Journey, Africana the Name,” which was distinguished by the FetKann!
 Maryse Condé literary prize in 2020.